-Seeking out funding and participating in broader conservation programs is an opportunity across parks.
-Programs focussing on enhancing the conservation values of the parks will continue to be explored in collaboration with stakeholders, with a priority to implement projects which help conserve or improve habitat related to national and state conservation priorities.
-To drive further conservation outcomes, opportunities to expand the conservation park estate in eastern Kangaroo Island should also be explored.
+Key habitat exists across eastern KI parks for a range of migratory shorebirds, unique insects such as the newly discovered enigma moth (Aenigmatinea glatzella), and other priority species, including those listed in the federal Threatened Species Action Plan 2022-2032.
+Seeking out funding and participating in broader conservation programs is an opportunity across parks and the broader landscape.
+Programs focussing on enhancing conservation values of the parks will continue to be explored in collaboration with stakeholders, with a priority to implement projects which help conserve or improve habitat related to national and state conservation priorities.

+To drive further conservation outcomes, opportunities to expand the conservation park estate in eastern Kangaroo Island will also be explored.
 This includes opportunities to proclaim new adjacent areas of Crown land as part of these parks, with a particular focus on land adjacent Nepean Bay and Cape Willoughby conservation parks.
+The Crown land directly east of Nepean Bay Conservation Park is currently used for informal camping.
+Impacts have been observed through this camping, and other visitor access here and on the adjacent beach.
+Future proclamations will be explored where it would provide better management and conservation outcomes.
 Former and unmade road reserves also intersect some of the parks of eastern Kangaroo Island which may cause management and enforcement issues, in particular within Pelican Lagoon Conservation Park.
 Closing these road reserves is planned in consultation with Kangaroo Island Council.